StupidHod/jetcd/Documentation/EtcdLease.md

 The EtcdLease implement interface `grant` and `revoke` to new a lease and revoke a lease to etcd.
 It can manage the leases by send keep alive request for leases.

+##grant function
+1. The function build leaseGrantRequest with ttl value
+2. It call respond gRPC interface to build a new lease in etcd.

+##revoke function
+1. The function build leaseRevokeRequest with lease id
+2. It call respond gRPC interface to revoke respond lease.

 ## startKeepAliveService function
 1. The function will start a backgroud scheduler `keepAliveSchedule` to send keep alive request for lease registered to EtcdLease Client.